Neosclerocalyptus: Paleobiology and distribution

-Neosclerocalyptus is known from the Ensenadan-Lujanian (Middle Pleistocene-Early Holocene) of Chubut, Buenos Aires, La Pampa, Córdoba, Mendoza, San Luis, Santa Fe, Entre Ríos, Corrientes, Chaco, Santiago del Estero, Tucumán, Formosa and Salta Provinces of Argentina, but also the Pleistocene of Uruguay, Paraguay, and Bolivia.
+Neosclerocalyptus is known from the Ensenadan-Lujanian (Early Pleistocene-Early Holocene) of Chubut, Buenos Aires, La Pampa, Córdoba, Mendoza, San Luis, Santa Fe, Entre Ríos, Corrientes, Chaco, Santiago del Estero, Tucumán, Formosa and Salta Provinces of Argentina, but also the Pleistocene of Uruguay, Paraguay, and Bolivia.
 Most records of Neosclerocalyptus come from colder and more arid environments, such as the Argentine Pampas and north-central Argentina, while fossils from warmer and humid environments are much more rare, such as in Argentine Mesopotamia and western Uruguay.
 The northernmost occurrence of the genus is from Nuapua and Santa Cruz de la Sierra localities in Bolivia, while the southernmost one is from Bahia Blanca in Buenos Aires Province.
 The oldest Neosclerocalyptus species is N. castellanosi from the Vorohuean (Late Pliocene), then there are N. pseudornatus and N. ornatus from the Ensenadan (early Pleistocene-middle Pleistocene), N. goudi comes from the Bonaerian (middle Pleistocene), and lastly N. paskoensis fossils date purely to the Lujanian (late Pleistocene-early Holocene).
 During the Ensenadan, the era in which the most Neosclerocalyptus fossils have been found, most of South America underwent a great cooling and more areas became open, arid spaces, though at certain intervals humid environments and rainforests would become more common.
 This is also reflected in the size of many of the taxa from this era, with mammal genera like Glyptodon, Doedicurus, Toxodon, and others reaching their peak sizes.
-N. pseudornatus is found in more tropical and even heterogenous environments than that of later species, but the species likely went extinct around 1.168 and 1.016 Ma as part of the "Great Patagonian Glaciation".
+N. pseudornatus is found in more tropical and even heterogenous environments than that of later species, but the species likely went extinct around 980kya as part of the "Great Patagonian Glaciation".